1533 (7th September)

 Act of Uniformity

 With King Edward’s full approval, Edward Seymour introduced the Protestant Book of Common Prayer and outlawed many Roman Catholic practices.
 The clergy were given permission to marry.
+There was widespread unrest against the book.

 1549 (20th March)